CompNet/CommonTools/README.md

 ## Todo
 * Debug web reader
 * Include graph package from BiblioProcess, move GraphmlTools to a separate subpackage
+* Use the new LocalDate class instead of Date
+* Check the more recent nio methods